smart-on-fhir/health-cards-dev-tools/README.md

 results.then(console.log)
 ```

-## Validating tests
+## Notes

-The tool currently verifies proper encoding of the:
- - QR code image (single file or split in chunks)
- - Numeric QR data (header, content)
- - SMART Health Card file (schema)
- - JWS (schema, deflate compression, format, size limits, signature, issuer key retrieval, x5c cert chain validation)
- - JWS payload (schema)
- - FHIR bundle (basic schema validation).
- - Issuer JSON Key Set (schema, algorithm, EC Curve, ID, type, usage)

 Validation of the FHIR bundle is currently limited.
-The tool validates a subset of the full FHIR schema; the behavior scoped by using the profile option, or can be changed by modifying the `src/prune-fhir-schema.ts` script.
-Extensive tests and conformance to the [Vaccination & Testing Implementation Guide](http://build.fhir.org/ig/dvci/vaccine-credential-ig/branches/main/) can be performed by the [FHIR validator](https://wiki.hl7.org/Using_the_FHIR_Validator) tool.
+The tool validates a subset of the full FHIR schema; the behavior can be scoped by using the profile option, or  changed by modifying the `src/prune-fhir-schema.ts` script.
+Extensive tests and conformance to the [Vaccination & Testing Implementation Guide](http://build.fhir.org/ig/dvci/vaccine-credential-ig/branches/main/) can be performed using the [FHIR validator](https://wiki.hl7.org/Using_the_FHIR_Validator) tool.